Write stronger stories!

 Throughout the novel, I got a good sense of the characters, even the side characters.
 The details and the information you told about them were choice and specific.
 You took time to individualize them and really consider how they would view the world.

-You also did a good job of considering the sorts of relationships these characters would have, and then conveyed that well.
+You also did a good job of considering the sorts of relationships these characters have, and then conveyed that well.

 Even though I enjoyed aspects of the characters and appreciated how you took time to individualize them, I had a problem with a few.